 Thanks for taking the time to read the Phrased with Purpose terms and conditions.
 If you’re reading this, it’s likely that we’re about to begin a working relationship that involves trust, clear communication and kicking goals.
 At least, that’s what our journey will encompass if we both understand our roles, responsibilities and obligations to each other.

-PLEASE NOTE: By indicating you want to work with me and providing written agreement to the issued quotation/contract, you are also stating that you’ve taken the time to read and agree to the terms and conditions of our working arrangement.
+Please note: By indicating you want to work with me and providing written agreement to the issued quotation/contract, you are also stating that you’ve taken the time to read and agree to the terms and conditions of our working arrangement.
 Please make sure you do!
-Trust me, it’s an easier read than most terms and conditions you’ve read before.
+Trust me, it’s an easier read than most terms and conditions you’ve come across before.

 1.1 All clients who hire Phrased with Purpose go through a briefing process.
 This involves you completing a briefing form so I can understand you, your business and project needs.
 This will be followed by a discovery call via phone or Zoom to address any other project details and any clarifying questions.
 I may record our call by taking notes and recording the audio so I don’t miss a thing.

 1.2 You will give me access to any of your current online presence and communication assets I believe are relevant to do the work required.
 During the process, you may need to supply the URL to your website, existing social media channels and/or any other necessary documentation so I can draft a well-informed contract for your project.
 I will keep all of this information confidential, and use it only for the purposes of the project.